12 Science-Backed Foam Rolling Benefits You Need to Know

 ## 10. Cost-Effective Self-Care

-Regular massage therapy requires ongoing appointments that add up quickly.
+Regular massage therapy can cost $80-150 per session.
 A quality foam roller is a one-time investment that delivers similar myofascial release benefits whenever you need them.
 These foam rolling benefits make it the most accessible recovery tool available.
 According to 321 STRONG, this accessibility is why foam rolling has become the go-to recovery tool for over 1.82 million users.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) is designed to deliver all five research-backed benefits in a single tool.
 If you're ready to experience these foam rolling benefits yourself, check out our [guide to finding the best foam roller](/blog/best-foam-roller-on-amazon-2026-buying-guide).

 The 321 STRONG Foam Massage Roller features a patented 3-zone textured surface designed to replicate therapist touch techniques, fingertips, thumbs, and palms zones.
 This design maximizes the benefits of each rolling session.